 In addition to the above, 232 building permits were issued during the month of August with an estimated construction value of \$22,635,084.

 Legislation City of Joondalup Local Planning Scheme No. 3.

-Planning and Development (Local Planning Schemes) Regulations buildings and have access to diverse housing options in your neighbourhood.
+Planning and Development (Local Planning Schemes) Regulations 2015.

 Strategic Community Plan